 Using hot swap sockets means that I can change the switches on the fly, without having to desolder anything.

-Normally using hotswap sockets would have no drawbacks, but my keyboard case had a loose fit, which would be fine if the switches were soldered to the board, but since mine are held “just” by the hotswap sockets, sometimes when I type really fast they feel a bit loose.
-Still I don’t regret at all going with hotswap sockets, because it’s my first custom keyboard, but I think that from now on I won’t be getting any more hotswap boards.
+Normally using hotswap sockets would have no drawbacks, but my keyboard case had a loose fit, which would be fine if the switches were soldered to the board, but since mine are held “just” by the hotswap sockets, they feel a bit loose.
+Still, I don’t regret at all going with hotswap sockets, but I think that from now on I won’t be getting any more hotswap boards.

-But this time I wanted something different.
-I wanted something which was way heavier that browns, and that gave me a bigger tactile bump, while having a deeper sound.
-And the NovelKeys x Kailh BOX Heavy Burnt Orange switch gave me all that, and more.
+For this build I wanted something which was way heavier that browns, and that gave me a bigger tactile bump, while having a deeper sound.
+I went with the NovelKeys x Kailh BOX Heavy Burnt Orange.

 Burnt orange switches

 In my case the keycaps where more than 4x the cost of the second most expensive part of the build, which where the switches.
-And my keyboard doesn’t even have that many keys, just 58, like the name suggests.
+And my keyboard doesn’t even have that many keys.

 I decided to go for the DSA “Beyond” ortholinear keycap set, which has a simple typeface, and is pretty colorful.